jims-code/ts/README.md

 ## Installation
 * Download the file "`ts`".
 * Make it executable (e.g. "`chmod 755 ts`")
-* Copy the file "`ts`" to a directory of your choice (e.g. "`/usr/local/bin`").
+* Move the file "`ts`" to a directory of your choice (e.g. "`sudo mv ./ts /usr/local/bin/`").
 The directory should be contained in the environment variable $PATH , so that you can start the script "`ts`" without entering the whole path.
+* For security reasons I suggest changing the ownership to root ("`chown root.root /usr/local/bin/ts`").
+This prevents (unwanted) changes in the script that maybe done by the script owner).

 ## Usage
 ```